patrickfnielsen/OpenNetworkStatus/README.md

 ## Admin GUI
 The project does not come with any admin interface as it was developed to be primarily used from other systems.

-However an open source admin page is in development and will be linked here once it's production ready.
+However an open source admin page, based on Vue3 can be found here: [OpenNetworkStatusAdmin](https://github.com/patrickfnielsen/OpenNetworkStatusAdmin)

 ## Settings
 The settings can be set in *appsettings.json*, and should follow the structure as below: